-As we plan to reopen our site in the coming months, we recognize that each of us plays a critical role in creating a safe and healthy environment.
-We are thoughtfully preparing for our reopening and have created the following guidelines and practices based on recommendations by the CDC, local, and state governments that will help to ensure the health and safety of visitors and staff.
+We recognize that each of us plays a critical role in creating a safe and healthy environment.
+While preparing for our reopening, we have created the following guidelines and practices based on recommendations by the CDC, local, and state governments that will help to ensure the health and safety of our visitors, staff, and volunteers.

 If there are any questions or concerns around visiting within these guidelines, please contact email@example.com